KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 It sounded like she was hunted down and purposely killed, not the random victim of a petty criminal looking for cash or credit cards.
 The entire crime was brutal and merciless.
 A crime of passion.

+Plait sat back and circled Nate Richard's name on his list.
+The only other name on his list that was circled was Jo's.

+// ----------------------- //

+Dancia stopped by Melina's apartment on her way home from work to check on her friend.
+Melina seemed normal, hands covered in artist's chalk again from one of her drawings.
+There was a black smudge across her nose where she no doubt rubbed it while she was drawing.
+Her hair was pinned up messily and she was wearing black tights and a black tank top.

+The windows were open and a light breeze filtered in from the street below.
+She was listening to an old Black Keys CD on her stereo.

+"Hey kiddo, thought I'd stop by and see how you were doing," Dancia said.

+Melina's face didn't have her usual brightness about it but she didn't look like she was depressed or anything.
+"I'm fine, just working on some doodles."

+She walked back to her easel and picked up a piece of black chalk, flipped it around in her hand and then started sketching.
+Dancia followed her over to see what she was drawing.
+It was a woman with shoulder length hair bent over her skateboard, wearing torn jean shorts.
+Dancia stared at it for a moment, wondering who it was.
+She looked similar to the woman that Melina had been drawing over and over on a skateboard.
+Something about the board or the woman's hair nagged at Dancia's brain.

+She turned around and looked at the wall where Melina had hung up her favorite sketches.
+Many of them were this same woman, but none of them showed her face in any detail.
+Except for one.
+An older one from a few years before that Dancia had seen many times before.
+It was a portrait done in pencil, not chalk.
+The woman's face was striking and suddenly Dancia realize who it was.

+"Jo."

+"What?"
+Melina asked, turning to see what Dancia was looking at.

+"That's Jo," Dancia said, pointing at the woman with freckles across the bridge of her beautiful face.

+"You know her?"

+"Yeah, we just met this weekend.
+She's a game developer."

+Melina put down her chalk and grabbed Dancia by her shoulders to spin her around.
+"You have to introduce me to her.
+She's my muse!"

+Dancia smiled hesitantly.
+"I don't think she's, you know."

+"Gay."

+Dancia nodded sheepishly but it didn't seem to damper Melina's enthusiasm.
+"What's her last name?"

+"I, I don't know.
+She's taken Teddy's place on our team."
+Dancia squinted after blurting out that last bit.
+But once again, it didn't seem to bother her friend.

+"So she's a coding nerd, like you?"
+Melina asked.

+"Actually, she's more like some kind of programming genius."

+Melina grabbed Dancia's hand and pulled to to the couch to talk.
+"Genius, huh.
+Do tell."

+Dancia was still hesitant to say much else, afraid that Melina had already suffered a hard crush and didn't need encouragement.
+"She's invented this freaking cool VR game.
+Actually, we're getting together tonight at Mashers to play it tonight."

+"Can I come?
+I just want to meet her.
+Maybe get her to sign a release so I can show off my drawings of her.
+Oh God, what if she won't sign it?"

+Dancia shook her head, "I think she'd give you permission, they're gorgeous likenesses."

+"Thanks, girlfriend.
+Is she as pretty up close as she looks from across a room?
+Damn, she's fine."

+"Yes.
+She's very pretty.
+Annoyingly so, actually.
+I couldn't even tell that she was wearing any makeup.
+You know how some women just look naturally stunning?"

+Melina's eyes rolled and she almost squealed with glee.
+Then she looked back at Dancia suspiciously.
+"You're just fucking with me, aren't you?"

+Dancia laughed.
+"Maybe a little."

+"Bitch!"
+Melina said jokingly, slapping Dancia's knee as she got up and headed for the kitchenette.

+"Ice tea?"

+"Sure.
+Thanks."

+Dancia looked back at the drawing on the wall and wondered how Jo was going to handle Melina's enthusiastic and heart felt affection.
+A part of her knew that it might not work out so well for her friend.

+// ----------------------- //

+(Joshua meeting up with Pete on his way to work.
+He can't get get off to make the game.
+He's the only member who can't make it.
+Joshua then calls Plait and tells him they are playing a game tonight at Mashers and everyone will be there except for Pete.
+Plait thanks him for the tip and doesn't sound too interested in stopping by.
+Then Plait arranges to stake out Mashers that night.
+He thinks the killer might strike as folks are going home and intends to have everyone followed by beat cops.)